 More than 90% of all meteorites contain iron-nickel (FeNi) metal.
-“Iron-nickel” means that the metal is mostly iron but it contains 4-30% nickel as well as a few tenths of a percent cobalt.
+“Iron-nickel” means that the metal is mostly iron but it actually an allow that contains 4-30% nickel as well as a few tenths of a percent cobalt.
 Iron-nickel metal in meteorites also has high concentrations (by terrestrial standards) of rare metals like gold, platinum, and iridium.
 It’s usually easiest and cheapest to test for nickel, however, because it’s more abundant than the rare metals.

 Most metal-bearing meteorites are stony meteorites known as ordinary chondrites; the rest are irons, stony irons, and other types of chondrites (see statistics).
 Among ordinary chondrites, the most common type, H-group chondrites (45%), have the most metal, 15-20% by mass.
 L-group chondrites (40%) have some metal, 7-11%.
 LL-group chondrites (15%) have the least metal among ordinary chondrites, 3-5%.
 Because chondrites are rich in metal and the metal is rich in nickel, all chondrites have a bulk (whole rock) concentrations of Ni (nickel) of 1.0-1.8% (i.e., 10000-18000 ppm).
 That’s 100-1000 times greater than practically any terrestrial (Earth) rock.
 An Earth rock with as much as 1.0-1.8% Ni would be a nickel ore.